PoignardAzur/rust-rfcs/text/0000-const-trait-impls.md

 ```

 Neither of the above should (or do) compile.
-The first, because you could pass any type T whose default impl could
+The first, because you could pass any type T whose default impl could:

-* mutate a global static,
+* Mutate a global static,
-* read from a file, or
+* Read from a file,
-* just allocate memory,
+* Just allocate memory,
+* Fire all the nukes.

-which are all not possible right now in const code, and some can't be done in Rust in const code at all.
+Which are all not possible right now in const code, and some can't be done in Rust in const code at all.

 It should be possible to write `default` in a way that allows it to be called in const contexts
 for types whose `Default` impl's `default` method satisfies all rules that `const fn` must satisfy